Optimized Embedded Content in News Article Pages

 Breaking down the current problems

-Our research helped in identifying the following problems with the user engagement features.
+Our research helped in identifying the following problems with the our embedded content.

 Case 1 - Content Recommendation